 The Game of Capoeira Angola

 Capoeira Angola is practiced in what we call the "Roda" (circle) where all the people in presence are participating in some shape or form.
 There are the two players who are engaging in the game, there are the eight music players who hold and play the different instruments, and there are the people in the circle who watch the game, sing, and at times clap.
 People in the roda exchange roles frequently and fluidly so everyone has to practice all the elements of the art.
-You may be playing an instrument at a given moment but five minutes later you may be engaging an opponent in the middle of the circle and some time right after may become a spectator and a instrument player again right after.
+You may be playing an instrument at a given moment but five minutes later you may be engaging an opponent in the middle of the circle.
+And some time right after you may become a spectator and/or an instrument player once again.